-Participants completed an 8-12 hour 75g oral glucose tolerance test (OGTT) at each examination visit, with blood samples taken during fasting, 30 min, and 2 hr post-glucose load.
+After 8-12 hours of fasting, participants completed an 75g oral glucose tolerance test (OGTT) at each examination visit, with blood samples taken at fasting, 30 min, and 2 hr post-glucose load.
 Samples were subsequently processed and frozen at -70°C. Alanine aminotransferase (ALT) was measured using standard laboratory procedures.
 Cholesterol, HDL, and clinically-measured triacylglycerides (TAG) were measured using Roche Modular's enzymatic colorimetric tests (Mississauga, ON).
-Both insulin and glucose were derived from the OGTT at fasting, 30 minute, and 2 hour time points.
+Both insulin and glucose were measured from OGTT blood samples at fasting, 30 minute, and 2 hour time points.
 Specific insulin was measured with the Elecsys 1010 (Roche Diagnostics, Basel, Switzerland) immunoassay analyzer and electrochemiluminescence immunoassay, which shows 0.05% cross-reactivity to intact human pro-insulin and the Des 31,32 circulating split form (Linco Res.
 Inc) and has a coefficient of variation (CV) of 9.3%.
 Glucose was determined using an enzymatic hexokinase (Roche Modular, Roche Diagnostics) with a detection range of 0.11 to 41.6 mmol/L and an inter-assay %CV of <1.1% and an intra-assay %CV of < 1.9%.
 All assays were performed at the Banting and Best Diabetes Centre Core Lab at Mt Sinai Hospital.
 Impaired fasting glucose (IFG), impaired glucose tolerance (IGT), and diabetes were categorized using the 2006 WHO criteria (9).

 TAGFA composition was quantified using stored fasting serum samples from the baseline visit, which had been frozen at -70°C for 4-6 years and had not been exposed to any freeze-thaw cycles.
 Serum fatty acids have been documented to be stable at these temperatures for up to 10 years (10).
 A known amount of {{confirm with Richard the correct name}} heptadecanoic acid (17:0) was added as an internal standard prior to extracting total lipids according to the method of Folch (11).
 Each serum lipid fraction (non-esterified fatty acids (NEFA), cholesteryl ester, phospholipid, and TAGFA) was isolated using thin layer chromatography.
 Fatty acid methyl esters were separated and quantified using a Varian-430 gas chromatograph (Varian, Lake Forest, CA, USA) equipped with a Varian Factor Four capillary column and a flame ionization detector.
 Fatty acid concentrations (nmol/ml) were calculated by proportional comparison of gas chromatography peak areas to that of the internal standards (12).
 There were 22 fatty acids measured in the TAGFA fraction.
 Given that each lipid fraction differs in biology and given the complexity of the analyses, findings for other lipid fractions in this cohort are reported separately (see ref (5) for the analysis of the phospholipid and cholesteryl ester fractions).